Private equity: 2010 onwards: Staying private for longer

 The rapid pace of acquisitions also contributed to the decline in the number of listed companies in London, as private equity firms increasingly targeted publicly traded businesses.
 Research by Goldman Sachs showed that the London Stock Exchange experienced its fastest pace of shrinkage in over a decade due to private equity takeovers.

 However, concerns have been raised regarding the financial health of private equity-backed companies.
 The Bank of England issued a warning in 2024, stating that businesses owned by private equity firms were more vulnerable to default than other large businesses.
 The central bank's research found that more than 2 million people in the UK were employed by firms engaged with private equity and that these companies were responsible for 15% of all corporate debt.
+A report the same year by Moody's Ratings found that globally, companies backed by large private equity firms were twice as likely to default as companies not backed by private equity.

 Despite these risks, private equity interest in undervalued British companies has continued into 2025.
 As of early 2025, 19 deals worth a total of £2.9 billion have already been announced, highlighting the sector's continued expansion.